 High Dose: .15 mg per lb - .33 mg per kg

 Often these dosages are given twice per day.
 Each dog is different.
-Just as recommend with humans, when finding an ideal dose of CBD oil go "low and slow. "
+Just as recommend with humans, when finding an ideal dose go "low and slow. "

 Side Effects & Interactions

-CBDs like any supplements have potential side effects when dosed incorrectly such as lethargy and dry mouth.
-Consuming a broad-spectrum cbd product like Treat-itslikely has fewer side effects.
-As always, a responsible pet owner, if the pet is taking other medications talk to your vet about drug interactions before you start using CBD or any supplement for your pet.
+Full Spectrum Hemp, like any supplements have potential side effects when dosed incorrectly such as lethargy and dry mouth.
+As always, a responsible pet owner, if the pet is taking other medications talk to your vet about drug interactions before you start using any supplement for your pet.